 Rising above Main Street between 100 South and 200 South, the Kearns Building is a Salt Lake City gem built in 1911.
-As part of a large-scale renovation effort to modernize both the building and the amenities the building offers current and potential clientele, we helped them undertake a rebranding and marketing effort.
-The goal of this undertaking was simple; let potential tenants know there’s a new office building in town that has stood the test of time.
-This history, is arguably the Kearns Building’s most important trait.
+As part of a large-scale renovation effort to modernize both the building and the amenities it offered their current and potential clientele, we helped them undertake a rebranding and marketing effort.
+The goal of this undertaking was simple; let potential tenants know there’s a new office building in town, that’s stood the test of time, and drive leases.

-Because the Kearns Building’s story of authentic history connects with a millennial target audience, we wanted to ensure that the branding spoke to this genuine history.
-We looked to art and architecture that was dominant during the period to help lead the visual branding.
-This time period in the art world saw the intersection of art nouveau and art deco.
-We designed the building identity & color palette to use references to these art periods while at the same time utilizing the typography from the building’s original signage.
+Because this story of authentic history connects with our target audience: millennial-lead companies looking for purposeful office space, we wanted to ensure that the branding spoke to the genuine history.
+So we looked to art and architecture that was dominant during period around 1911: the crossover of art nouveau and art deco.
+We designed a building identity & color palette the used references to these art periods while also utilizing the typography from the building’s original signage

-We built the rest of the building’s visual brand story with a series of visual elements.
 An iconographic representation of the building was created from the window shapes of the outside facade and was used as a repeating element.
-Squares and circles come together to create a secondary visual element.